 Picnic Spot: along the Charles River, on Greenough Bouledvard in Watertown

-A $32, “dinner for two” deal is complete with a whole Green Circle rotisserie chicken with house sauce; an iceberg lettuce with blue cheese, olives, and oregano vinaigrette; and strawberry rhubarb crisp.
+A $32, “dinner for two” deal is complete with a whole Green Circle rotisserie chicken with house sauce; roasted potatoes; and a Caesar salad.
 Share it with a friend just off the bike path overlooking the Charles River.

 Branch Line, 321 Arsenal St., Watertown, 617-420-1900, branchlinearsenal.com.